csula/cs2013-spring-2017/homework1/README.md

 1. Write a program that will generate a random deck of 52 cards.
 The cards are arranged in random order.
 Write a recursive program to determine the location of the highest priority card and the lowest priority card.
 Your program must be recursive and that you can only have one search function.

-2. Write a program that will print out all possible combinations for three, four and five cards when indepently.
+2. Write a program that will print out all possible combinations for three randomly selected cards.
+Repeat for four and five.

 Your programs for above must be recursive and must use generics; however you can create own `Card` class.